dogokit/dogokit-beagle/README.md

 The main Remix web app template kit by [🐶 Dogokit](https://dogokit.com).

 The goal is to be as productive as possible to ship a web app quickly with [Remix](https://remix.run).
-So it is a highly opinionated collection of software engineering and web development workflow, interactive UI components, functionality hooks and utilities.
+So it is a highly opinionated collection of application structure, software engineering and web development workflow, interactive UI components, functionality hooks and utilities.

 Check out: